 The 2019 Brit Awards British group winners are playing the festival scene this year promoting their album A Brief Inquiry into Online Relationships.
 It packs a fair amount of hooky, overdriven guitar lines as well as crystal clear cleans.

 Lead guitarist Adam Hann prefers the modern feel of a Music Man John Petrucci signature JP6.
 It might seem a bit out of place for a pop guitarist to use an instrument made for Dream Theater’s heavier riffs, but it clearly works wonders for their silky smooth sound.
+You can’t go wrong with such a great playing guitar.

 Tame Impala – Coachella Festival